 Equally, neuroimaging techniques are being used in studies of known criminals to explore the idea that the criminal brain is different from the non-criminal brain with a view to providing some scientific evidence as to why some people are violent and aggressive and others are not.

 Children learn and grow and the early years of their life can be vital for the development of their personality and their behavior.
 They learn what is right and wrong and what their morals are.
-They find the boundaries to what is acceptable and what is not and develop a sense of self and an individuality which will lead their actions and behavior choices in the future.
+They find the boundaries to what is acceptable and what is not and develop a sense of self and individuality which will lead to their actions and behavior choices in the future.
 The nature-nurture debate is one of the oldest debates within psychology as to how much of a person’s personality and behavior can be attributed to nature; their biology and innate functions they are born with and how much is shaped by their environment and experiences as they are growing up.

 However, this itself poses some very serious moral and ethical concerns.
 How should intervention take place, who should decide when intervention is necessary and what is the exact nature of that intervention going to be?